block-commons/cryptocommons/content/FOSS-for-CPR/commons-constituencies/storytellers.md

 What are people using Bitcoin for?
 That is hard to say, because people buy, hold and exchange Bitcoin for a variety of reasons and there is a lack of good data on what their motivations are.

-It is therefore the domain of storytellers, who are also responsible for distilling a highly technical construct (the blockchain) down into a relatable form that people can recognize and decide if they're interested in.
+Telling us what Bitcoin is for is therefore the domain of storytellers, who are also responsible for distilling a highly technical construct (blockchain) down into a relatable form.
+There are a lot of different ways to look at Bitcoin, and different people will find the hook that gets them to take a closer look in different facets.

 For a minority of transactions (those associated with criminality) Bitcoin's resistance to seizure and censorship would be the critical features.
 Bitcoin was for some time portrayed as the "currency of the dark web", primarily used for illicit purposes.
 This is still quite an influential narrative, that it serves black/grey market purposes and is used for money laundering.
 Cash and digital fiat currency are also used for these purposes, cryptocurrency may have some advantages in this regard but the use of a public distributed ledger to record all transactions in perpetuity must surely count as a significant down-side.